 At the time I was diagnosed with MCAS I was reacting to so many things it was difficult to tell what triggers were causing my symptoms.
 I had been using topical essential oils to deal with pain, and when I started noticing a rash on my skin from them, I reluctantly stopped using them.
 The rashes stopped, but I continued in what I was calling at the time “symptom freefall.”
 I noticed that I couldn’t tolerate being around essential oils AT ALL, and this included the very mild lemon flavor in the Tooth Powder I was using at the time (I had previously abandoned regular toothpaste as being too strongly flavored in favor of toothpowder).

 So first I searched for an unflavored toothpowder, and when I couldn’t find one I searched for a homemade toothpowder recipe to make my own unflavored toothpowder.
 This is my recipe, and if you try it I would encourage you to start first without any essential oils in it.
-Use the powder for several days to make sure you tolerate the ingredients before making any tweaks to the recipe.
+Use the powder for several days to ensure you tolerate the ingredients before tweaking the recipe.

 If you want to flavor your tooth powder, you can add a high-quality essential oil and go slow adding one drop at a time, waiting three days after each adjustment, to make sure you are tolerating the mixture.
 This post from my other blog explains how to make sure you have high-quality essential oils.